gkamita/Machine-Learning-for-Bio-inspired-Photonics/README.md

 1. Vignolini, S. et al. (2012).
 Pointillist structural color in Pollia fruit.
 Pnas, 109(39), 15712–15715.

 ---
+## EDIT
+Data has been added, see directory "data".
+For those who attempt to replicate this work, a description of the method that I used is given in the following.
+The method itself is quite straightforward.
+Starting with a set of spactra taken with a 2D scanner, which contains 2601 spectra in total, I did some resampling and extracted probably about 10% of the spectra.
+In order to get the best performance, the resampling was done with even spacing.
+For example, a spactrum (column) can be resampled for every 10 spectra (10 columns) from data/spectra.csv.
+Then, I manually labeled these resampled spectra and used it for training my 1-peak/2-peak classifier model.
+I also did some data augmentation in order to increase the number of training data, which helped enhance the accuracy of the model.
+Using the trained model, I did the pridiction on the entire dataset.
+I then used the prediction to perform further analysis including peak detection.

 **note: This repo is a mirror of "git clone ssh://ch-vignolini@git.csx.cam.ac.uk/u/gk298/machineLearning\_for\_bioPhotonics.git"